Pelmen323/Kaiserreich_Autotests/README.md

 - usage of outdated syntax for doctrines cost reduction test (tech_bonus -> doctrine_cost_reduction)
 - railways file test (verifies the expected and actual number of provinces provided in /map/railways.txt file)
 - decisions ai factor test (verifies that decisions and selectable missions have ai factors)
+- usage of negative multiplication in ai factors test (negative multiplication is not what you want in 99% of cases)
+- usage of 4+ digits after decimal poin in ai factors test (HOI4 supports only 3 digits after decimal point)
 - admirals and generals stats syntax tests (verifies generals and admirals have correct stats assigned)